 Then either (for simpler/smaller applications assessed prior to validation):

-- Submit the survey(s) and Ecological Impact Assessment report, plus a completed Biodiversity Plan (Word) and payment to the Natural Environment Team
+- Submit the survey(s) and Ecological Impact Assessment report, plus a completed Biodiversity Plan (download as Word), or download the Biodiversity Plan form as a PDF and payment to the Natural Environment Team

 - The Biodiversity Plan, survey(s) and Ecological Impact Assessment report are reviewed by NET who liaise with the consultant to agree any amendments required, with a view to issuing a Certificate of Approval